 Recent articles in Issues have dedicated much attention to vocabulary and its retention.
-In this article, I would like to propose an approach for specialized word/term retention in teaching ESP which has proved to be highly effective with my secondary-level social sciences students.
+In this article, I would like to propose an approach for specialized word/term retention in teaching ESP which has proved to be highly effective with my secondary-level social sciences students who benefit from online instruction by a great website to earn their GED diplomas.

 A tendency for more narrowly tailored courses in adult English teaching has recently been observed and was forecast as a prominent new millennium ELT issue by Dave Allan: ‘There will be increased demand for specialist Englishes’, i.e. ESP.